 Meanwhile, Australians have been so desperate to travel that a series of scenic day flights over Antarctica sold out quickly – despite sky-high fares.
 When you gotta fly, you gotta fly!

 When will travel to Australia from overseas be possible?

 The answer to that question depends on who you ask.

 First witness: Qantas, Australia’s biggest airline.
-Last year, Qantas said it did not expect to fly any international routes until next July – and wouldn’t link Australia to the US or UK until October 2021.
-But in January there was an update – and, surprisingly, it included some good news.
+Last year, Qantas said it did not expect to fly any international routes until July – and wouldn’t link Australia to the US or UK until October 2021.

-But if you’d like a counterpoint to that optimism, you might want to check in with the Australian government.
-Way back in October, Aussie treasurer Josh Frydenberg also said that ‘international travel… is assumed to remain largely closed off until late next year,’ adding that Australia is waiting for a vaccine to become widely available before reopening its borders.
+Then again, if you’d like a counterpoint to that relative optimism, you might want to check in with the Australian government.
+Way back in October, Aussie treasurer Josh Frydenberg said that ‘international travel… is assumed to remain largely closed off until late next year’.

-Aussies desperate for a break outside the country (or that long-awaited family reunion) and travellers dreaming of a trip Down Under have got used to bad news over the past 11 months.
-But hey, an update like this still stings.
+So it’s more bad news – something that Aussies desperate for a break outside the country (or that long-awaited family reunion) and travellers dreaming of a trip Down Under – have got used to over the past 12 months.
+Fingers crossed the next official update is a positive one.

 If you are planning ahead, here’s how to book an overseas trip for 2021 – without losing your money.

 And will you need a vaccine passport?
 Here’s everything we know.